yashchellani/P2P-Lending-App/README.md

 # P2P-Lending-App-

 ##Installation
-To install all the dependencies, run the following command un the same directory as this readme.
+To install all the dependencies, run the following command in the same directory as this readme.

 ```
 npm install